[Mod 10.5] Lia Knowles’s GWF Destroyer DPS for PVE build.

 (With a summoned companion/In combat + a stack of Companion’s Gift + Protector’s Camaraderie)

 And there we go!
 Hope you enjoyed the build.
 I would appreciate feedback of any kind.
 I apologise for any mistakes done (mainly language wise.
-English is not my primary language) and would like to thank my super supportive guild – ★The Holy Crusaders★and my very best friend in-game, Haumea@prezblack for helping out.
+English is not my primary language) and would like to thank my super supportive guild – ★The Holy Crusaders★.
+Special thanks to my dearest officers and best friends in-game and out for making elite life possible – @jeffslider (the most awesome DC, go check out his guide!) @archangelzorak01 (the most amazing TR ever, I’m not worthy of the talentz).

-Feel free to contact me in-game (Lia Knowles@rinat114) for any questions or ask in comments, I’ll make sure to answer them all.
+Feel free to contact me in-game (Queen Lia Knowles@rinat114) for any questions or ask in comments, I’ll make sure to answer them all.